 The effective income tax rate for fiscal 2013, 2012 and 2011 included the recognition of benefits arising from various federal and state tax credits.
 Under current IRS and state income tax regulations, these credits may be carried back for two years or carried forward for periods up to 20 years.
 The income tax benefit in fiscal 2013 included \$1.0 million related to such credits, partially offset by the aforementioned \$0.4 million increase in a valuation allowance.
-The income tax benefit in fiscal 2012 included \$0.8 million related to such credits.
-The income tax benefit in fiscal 2011 included \$1.8 million related to such credits, partially offset by the aforementioned \$0.4 million related to such credits, partially offset by the aforementioned \$0.8 million related to such credits.
+The income tax benefit in fiscal 2012 included \$0.8 million related to such credits, partially offset by the aforementioned \$0.8 million establishment of a valuation allowance.